 We’ve already managed to save a lot of time by showing only the most valuable information.
 However, there’s still a lot of work to do.
 Working on raw documents is hard.
 We need to extract the information that the client needs.And AI helps us in that as well!

 Data scientists call this technique named entity extraction.
 It identifies important information to the investor in the text, based on given criteria.
 In this case, we extract the company name, position, and the reason, and put it in a table row that we can use later.
-At this point, it can be exported into JSON, CSV or made accessible via API.
+At this point, it can be exported into JSON, CSV, or made accessible via API.

 Real-time News Analytics For Investors

 At Sigmoidal we help investors gather and process crucial unstructured data with AI.
 The Sigmoidal MarketMove™ engine started as a news analytics platform, which with the use of Natural Language Processing helped identify fresh investment opportunities.
 At an early stage, the tool processed textual data from over 250 news sources and searched for specific documents like new regulations.
 Currently, the engine is very versatile and fits various use cases.
-MarketMove discovers specific investment opportunities for a fund manager, performs due diligence or identifies fraud for a risk consulting corporation.
+MarketMove discovers specific investment opportunities for a fund manager, performs due diligence, or identifies fraud for a risk consulting corporation.
 MarketMove™ scans multiple media resources in 7 languages and matches demand in different even more demanding uses.

 Just in the last month, the MarketMove™ platform identified several spin-offs.
 As a result, it discovered GSK prospective joint venture with Pfizer or a logistics company Transplace merging with Celtic International.
 The tool also helps investors identify opportunities among distressed companies.
-For instance, MarketMove™ addressed the potential takeover of French furniture manufacturer.
+For instance, MarketMove™ addressed the potential takeover of a French furniture manufacturer.
 The company was recently placed in receivership.
 It also underlined a jewelry retailer, Links of London, going into administration.
-In addition, it identified wafer biscuits maker, Rivington Biscuits, selling their assets and filing for insolvency.
+In addition, it identified wafer biscuits maker, Rivington Biscuits, selling their assets, and filing for insolvency.
 In conclusion, MarketMove™ found over 230 distressed companies over the last 30 days.

 Use In Event-Driven Strategies